Skip to Main Content

 Use the Library links option in Settings for Google Scholar, to add the University of British Columbia.
 Links to content available through UBC Library will display with your Google Scholar search results.

-On the Google Scholar page, Sign In if you have a gmail account.
+On the Google Scholar page, Sign In if you have a Google or gmail account.

 After you sign in: